-The statistic is shocking: 66% of children fire their parents’ financial advisor after they’ve received an inheritance.
+The statistic is shocking: 66% of children fire their parents’ financial advisor after they’ve received an inheritance1.
 That means that the wealth inheritors of two out of three of the clients who sit in the chair opposite you will likely not further maintain your financial relationship.
 It’s a harsh truth, but it’s also reality that’s all too common.

 So, in anticipation of the biggest intergenerational wealth transfer in Canadian history, advisors are at risk of losing serious business.
 If retention strategies don’t become a priority, more than $1 trillion hang precariously in the balance2.